NYCS First Impression: Jon Langston ‘Now You Know’ EP

 + Follow our country music adventures on InstagramTwitter & Facebook:

-Blanco Brown is now available everywhere you buy or stream music.
-Take a listen below and check out more new recently released music here on our ‘New Country Music’ playlist.
+The Owl is available everywhere you buy or stream music.
+Check out more new recently released music here on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.

 —————————-